JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

 #.
 The ``_on_ConversationTimer_timeout`` function checks to see if this character is still within ten pixels of its
    previous position.
 If so it tries, again, to disengage by sending the ``reset_target`` signal and starting the conversation timer.
 #.
-The ``Player_in_FOV`` function uses the characters global transform matrix to determine if the player is in the field
+The ``Player_in_FOV`` function uses the characters global transform matrix to determine if the player is in this
-   of view.
+   character's field of view. <--

 This script seems to contain things that need to be in the ``AI.gd`` script.
 Perhaps the purpose of this one is only to provide a few constants and variables for use by all npcs.
 Time will tell.